Book Book Appointment Online Forms Fill Out Forms Payment Make Payment Online Call Give us a Call Map View our Map

 Woman filling out dental insurance form in lobby

 Patients are often surprised to hear that dental insurance companies sometimes cover a portion of the cost.
 Ultimately, it depends on the fine print on your dental plan!
 If it includes a once-in-a-lifetime orthodontic benefit, then upwards of 50% of the cost may be covered.
 We know that it can be hard to read through the seemingly endless pages and understand the unfamiliar jargon, which is why we’re also happy to help.
-In fact, we are happy to welcome several of the nation’s leading providers, including BlueCross BlueShield, Delta Dental, and MetLife.
+In fact, we are happy to welcome several of the nation’s leading providers, including BlueCross BlueShield, and Delta Dental.

 Options for Making Invisalign Affordable